About

 What Turing Wire is, who it's for, and how to get the most out of it.

-Turing Wire is an automated AI news aggregator and research briefing — tracking labs, hardware, papers, and markets in near-realtime.
-It surfaces, classifies, and summarizes content from across the AI ecosystem so you spend less time hunting and more time building.
+Turing Wire is an independent AI industry publication covering the AI ecosystem — tracking labs, hardware, papers, and markets in near-realtime.
+We cover every major lab release, funding round, research breakthrough, and policy development so you spend less time hunting and more time building.

 Who it’s for